sharkcore/extract-schema-coordinates/README.md

 }
 ```

-We would return the following set of field coordinates:
+We would return the following set of schema coordinates:

 ```json
 ["Query.business", "Business.name", "Business.location", "Location.city"]